You can contact the Macmillan information and support service on 0161 922 5644 and by email

 Macmillan Cancer Support National Helpline

-Macmillan Cancer Supports National helpline is available please call 0808 808 00 00 (Monday to Friday 9am to 5pm).
+Macmillan Cancer Supports National helpline is available please call 0808 808 00 00 (open seven days a week 8am to 8pm).

 The Macmillan Support Line can help with clinical, practical and financial information.